typelevel/cats/CONTRIBUTING.md

 Some great ideas are not a great fit, either due to their size or their complexity.
 In these cases, creating your own library that depends on Cats is probably the best plan.

+#### Cats subprojects

+Cats has other _companion_ projects, described next:

+* [cats-effect](https://github.com/typelevel/cats-effect): a project aimed to provide a standard IO type for the Cats ecosystem, as well as a set of typeclasses (and associated laws) which characterize general effect types.
+* [cats-mtl](https://github.com/typelevel/cats-mtl): provides transformer typeclasses for cats' Monads, Applicatives and Functors.
+* [mouse](https://github.com/typelevel/mouse): a small companion to the Cats functional programming library for Scala.
+It includes convenience extension methods for Scala standard library classes, including some found in scalaz that are not in Cats.

 ### Let us know you are working on it